-David's practice draws on his experience in government.
-He served as a law clerk to Justice Neil M. Gorsuch of the U.S. Supreme Court and Judge Frank H. Easterbrook of the U.S. Court of Appeals for the Seventh Circuit.
+David frequently draws on his experience in government.
+He clerked for Justice Neil M. Gorsuch of the Supreme Court and Judge Frank H. Easterbrook of the Seventh Circuit.
 He also served as an Attorney-Adviser in the Office of Legal Counsel at the U.S. Department of Justice (DOJ).
-In that role, David reviewed executive orders, analyzed pending legislation for constitutional concerns, drafted presidential signing statements, and advised the White House and Attorney General on legal issues related to national security, the response to the COVID-19 pandemic, immigration, appropriations and impoundment, trade and sanctions, and congressional oversight.
+In that role, David reviewed executive orders for form and legality, analyzed pending legislation for constitutional concerns, and advised the White House and Attorney General on legal issues related to national security, appropriations, trade and sanctions, and congressional oversight.
 For his work at DOJ, David received the Attorney General's Distinguished Service Award.
-Before becoming a lawyer, David worked at the Central Intelligence Agency (CIA), where he prepared strategic assessments for the President and other officials.
+David began his career at the Central Intelligence Agency (CIA), where he prepared strategic assessments for the President and other senior officials.
 For his work at CIA, David received the Sherman Kent Leadership Award.

 - The University of Chicago (J.D. with honors 2016); University of Michigan (M.A. in Economics 2009; B.A. in Economics and Political Science with high distinction 2008)